TABLE OF CONTENTS

 Supplemental keywords are great for generating brand awareness amongst target prospects that may not be currently in-market for your solution.

 Emerging keywords reflect future trends.
-They are likely to have low search volume but with the potential to become more popular (and competitive) over time.
-In our accounting software business example, an emerging keyword could be crypto accounting software.
+They are likely to have low search volume but have the potential to become more popular (and competitive) over time.
+In our accounting software business example, an emerging keyword could be ai accounting software.

 Being visible in search for emerging keywords shows that the business is a thought leader in its space, which generates trust with your audience.